A Master’s Degree in Psychology: It’s Your Time to Shine

 “Counsel with emphasis on prevention.
 Work with individuals and groups to promote optimum mental and emotional health.
 May help individuals deal with issues associated with addictions and substance abuse; family, parenting, and marital problems; stress management; self-esteem; and aging.”

 If you are considering entering the field of Mental Health, the job outlook is extremely positive.
-The growth rate is predicted to be 29%; the annual median salary in 2012 was $41,500; and between the years 2012-2022 there will be a projected 48,200 new jobs added to the market.
+The growth rate is predicted to be 22%; the annual median salary in 2022 was $49,710; and between the years 2021 and 2031, the BLS projects there to be an average of 43,600 job openings in this profession every year.

 Bart Harrington entered the field of Mental Health Counseling later in life.
 While working in business as a banker he attended night school and received his Master of Science Degree in Mental Health Counseling.
 He feels he found the career of a lifetime;